-Figure 1 maps these 437 sample districts.
-The empirical analysis uses the mapped withinstate variation in when districts received MGNREGA, conditional on changes associated with district "economic backwardness."
+state variation in when districts received MGNREGA, conditional on changes associated with district "economic backwardness."
 The non-sample districts are concentrated in 11 non-sample states in the North and Northeast, which were not included in the planning report on "economic backwardness."
-Within the sample states, the included districts cover 92% of schools in 2005.
+Within the sample states, the included districts cover 92% of enrolled students in 2005 and 92% of schools in 2005.

 Using the ASER dataset, which is reported at the child level, I include all children aged 5 to 16 in each year (2005 to 2009).
 In specifications using the ASER data, I control for the age of the child.
-The ASER sample of children varies in each year, but I restrict the regression sample to 405 rural districts covered by ASER in each year (2005 to 2009) and with available data on district "backwardness."
+The ASER sample of children varies in each year, but I restrict the regression sample to the 405 rural districts covered by ASER in each year (2005 to 2009) and with available data on district "backwardness."
 These 405 districts include 160 districts from Phase I (2006), 90 districts from Phase II (2007), and 155 districts from Phase III (2008).
 Figure 2 maps these 405 sample districts, which cover 84% of schools in 2005 in the sample states (using DISE data).